listpplo/Embedded-Projects/README.md

-# Embeded-Projects in Industrial Automation
+# Embedded-Projects in Industrial Automation
 I have trying to program to Arduino with C